openstreetmap/id-tagging-schema/GUIDELINES.md

 ## 3. Implement

 If you are familiar with `JSON`, you can implement the preset or field yourself.
-First, create a ticket to introduce your quest idea and discuss it with the community to get feedback on its feasibility and desirability.
+First, create a ticket to introduce your tagging idea and discuss it with the community to get feedback on its feasibility and desirability.
 After implementation, create a pull request to get it merged.

 For more details on adding presets, see ["Making changes"](./CONTRIBUTING.md#making-changes).